 - have hard time following series of instructions.
 They may mess up sequence and hesitate to start over.

 Signs and symptoms of dyslexia in adults

 As well as the problems mentioned above, the symptoms of dyslexia in older children and adults can include:

-- While reading skills have developed over time, dyslexics still requires effort in reading lengthy comprehension and are generally slower that their peers.
+- While reading skills have developed over time, dyslexics still require effort in reading lengthy comprehension and are generally slower that their peers.

 - Adults with dyslexia will try to avoid reading and writing whenever possible.

 - Poor essay writing skills.
 They are unable to express their thoughts in the writing even though they are knowledgeable in the subject.

 - They try to avoid difficult words or words that can be mispronounced.

 - They uses alot of “um’s” as they can’t remember the words or have trouble coming up with the exact word.

 - In general, dyslexic individuals suffer extreme fatigue when reading

 Other than mentioned above, some symptoms are related to behavioural and personality aspects of the child.
 Some traits shown by dyslexics are turn out to be a blessing in disguise.
 At one, the child may struggle to remember even simple words, but on the other, he/she may show excellent long term memory abilities for experiences, locations, and faces.

 - A person with dyslexia have strong strive for perfection.
 They notice even a minute details of the project and would put effort to make it as balanced as possible.

 - They produced very high quality written content in which they are knowledeagable, if spelling mistakes are ignored.

 - Dyslexics are out of the box thinkers.
 Their point of perspective can’t really be judged by academic score.

-- They demonstrates excellence when focused on a highly specialized area, such as medicine, law, public policy, finance, architecture or basic science
+- They demonstrate excellence when focused on a highly specialized area, such as medicine, law, public policy, finance, architecture or basic science

 - They really enjoy solving puzzles, and have high curiousity towards new things.